rotsenmarcello/jython-annotation-tools/README.md

   JavaClassAnnotations=annToDec('annotations.java.JavaClassAnnotations')
   ```

-5. In order to "enable" the module on a jython class it has to descend from a java class or interface.
+5. In order to use the annotation tools on a jython class, this class has to descend from a java class or interface.
 If no specific java class/interface is necessary, the interface <b>annotations.java.JavaAware</b> can the used.
-  The class attributes <b>__proxymaker__</b> and <b>__module__</b> must be defined to identify, respectively, the function used to create the java class inside the VM and this class package name.
+  The class attributes <b>__proxymaker__</b> and <b>__module__</b> must be defined to identify, respectively, the function used to create the java class inside the VM and its package name.
   Also, an empty method decorated with <b>@JavaClassAnnotations</b> must be defined.
 This method is used to receive all annotations targeted at the class.

   ```python